Teton Adventures

 Windwalker Traverse

-50 A 15 day, 50 peak traverse of the Wind River Range along the continental divide.
-Mostly 5th class scrambling except for first half of cirque traverse with over 126,000 feet of vert gain and loss.
+A 15 day traverse of the Wind River Range along the continental divide, summiting 50 peaks over 126,000 feet of vert gain and loss.

 Click on Image for Strava link to Approximate Route.

 Traverse Background: After finishing the Fight or Flight Traverse in 2017, I started looking to other ranges that might offer a similar experience.
 I had heard through the grapevive that Szu-ting Yi and Dave Anderson were going to attempt a North-South traverse of the Wind River Range along its central spine and it spiked my interest.
-I contacted Dave And Szu-Ting about joining their attempt, but understandably they declined, never having meet me before and the upcoming start date was fast approaching.
-Later that Fall I read about their attempt in the Alpinist Magazine, although they stopped three-fourths of the way to their ultimate goal at the Cirque Traverse due to weather, it was an inspiring journey.
+I contacted the pair about joining their attempt, but understandably, they declined, having never met me before and with the start date rapidly approaching.
+Later that Fall I read about their attempt in Alpinist Magazine, although they stopped short of their ultimate goal due to weather, it was an inspiring journey.
 I then contacted the pair to see if the were likely to go for another attempt, they replied they were not.
 I then asked if it was acceptable to them if I gave it a go.
 They were receptive to the idea and wished me luck.

 Elise Sterck: Flagstone Peak-Day 2

-That summer I had also met my future wife Elise Sterck, who is always up for an adventure.
-Within two months of our dating, she agreed to attempt the 15 day traverse with no signs of hesitancy.
+During that same summer, I had also started dating my future wife Elise Sterck, who is always up for an adventure.
+Amazingly, with only two months of compatibility data to pull from, she agreed to attempt the 15 day traverse with no signs of hesitancy.
 Truth be told, neither of us truly knew what we were in for, but both of us looked forward to the time together.
 With the car shuttle complete, we started our adventure at Union pass and made our way towards Downs Mountain.
-The first day went splendidly, the second night however was one of the worst nights I can remember in the outdoors.
-Brutal winds, camping at 13,000 feet, turned into a sleepless night and Elise dry-vomiting due to the altitude on repeat for hours on end.
-Our tent poles were rendered ineffective so we just wrapped the tent lining around our shivering bodies as we awaited daybreak.
-Once sunlight arrived, we checked the late August forecast only to heavy snow predicted for the upcoming night.
-Our luck running out fast, we descended to below Gannett Peak, curled up in our sleeping bags, and spent the next day and night swapping eye contact wondering what we had gotten ourselves into.
-Thinking our traverse had come to an end the weight of the trip actually started to ease, ultimately our day trapped in the tend turned into quite a good time as we learned more about each other and let optimism for our relationship grow.
+The first two days went splendidly, but the second night turned brutal.
+Setting up camp at 13,000 feet with turbulent winds, turned into a sleepless night with Elise vomiting, due to dehydration, on repeat for hours.
+Due to the strong winds, our tent poles were rendered ineffective, so we just wrapped the tent lining around our shivering bodies as we awaited daybreak.
+Once sunlight arrived, we checked the forecast only to find heavy snow was predicted for the upcoming day.
+Our luck running out fast, we descended below tree line within striking distance of our next objective, Gannett Peak.
+That night we curled up in our sleeping bags and settled in for 48 hours of swapping skeptical eye glances as we wondered what we had gotten ourselves into.
+On outward appearances, this easily could have turned into the lowlight of the trip, but in all actuality it created a strong foundation for our future lives together, as we learned about our mutual tolerance of discomfort and our penchant for staying optimistic in trying times.

 Gannett Peak-Day 4